fusion-energy/neutronics-workshop/README.md

 Please allow 20 minutes for this task.

-Expected outputs from this task are in the [presentation](https://slides.com/openmc_workshop/neutronics_workshop/#/15).
+Expected outputs from this task are also in the [presentation](https://slides.com/openmc_workshop/neutronics_workshop/#/15).

 When OpenMC runs a statepoint (output) file is produced which contains information about the neutron source, tally results and additional information.
 This task focuses on extracting neutron source information from the statepoint file, while tasks 4, 5 and 6 focus on extracting other information from the statepoint file.